ubco-W2022T1-cosc301/project-group23/README.md

 Notes from the Task 2 section of Milestone 2:

-    1. Our dataset consists of responses to the 5-factor personality test (AKA Big 5 personality test).
+    1. Describe your dataset in 150-200 words

-Consider the following questions to guid you in your expolartion:
+Consider the following questions to guide you in your exploration:

     -Who: Which company/agency/organization provided this data?
     -What: What is in your data?